 Tighten all the loose ends in the workplace by disseminating information on policy and procedure changes before they are enacted.
 Consider training staff on policies and procedures so that they can embrace them.

 Often times, staff will feel ambushed if new policies are applied without prior updates.
-Avoid changing policies during union campaigns as this can be seen as manipulation of the labor practice.
+Avoid changing policies during union campaigns as this can be seen as a manipulation of the labor practice.

 7. Expose Employees to The Challenges Associated with Joining Unions